Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

-\section{Evaluation of effect detection performance for simulated data}
+\subsection{Evaluation of effect detection performance for simulated data}

-In a simulation study, we investigate whether incorporating domain-specific knowledge about the data generating process makes the analysis of time-resolved data more informative than a statistical test.
-We simulate data from a stochastic process relating to different growth-inhibiting scenarios of leukaemia cell populations.
-Sample sizes and effect sizes are motivated by the data from knockout experiments in PDX models used in our study.
-We represent the process by an exponential and logistic growth model and compare their detection performance with paired $t$-tests in various scenarios.
+In a simulation study, we investigated whether incorporating domain-specific knowledge about the data generating process makes the analysis of time-resolved data more informative than a statistical test.
+We simulated data from a stochastic process relating to different growth-inhibiting scenarios of leukaemia cell populations.
+Sample sizes and effect sizes were motivated by the data from knockout experiments in PDX models used in our study.
+We represented the process by an exponential and logistic growth model and compared their detection performance with paired $t$-tests in various scenarios.

 Before we introduce the evaluation methods and simulation scenarios, we check structural identifiability of the two growth models.
-In this section as well as in Section~\ref{sec:results}, we apply the \textsf{dMod} package in \textsf{R} to estimate their parameters and to calculate profile likelihood-based confidence intervals.
-For this purpose, we add an $L_2$-constraint on the parameters to the objective function such that the trust region optimiser avoids selecting extreme parameter values of a possibly non-identifiable model.
-We remove the constraint for assessing identifiability and for computing confidence intervals as these concepts require data-based results \citep{Kaschek2019,Riesle2023}.
+For this section as well as for the analysis of gene knockout trials in PDX models, we applied the \textsf{dMod} package in \textsf{R} to estimate parameters and to calculate profile likelihood-based confidence intervals.
+For this purpose, we added an $L_2$-constraint on the parameters to the objective function such that the trust region optimiser avoided selecting extreme parameter values of a possibly non-identifiable model.
+We removed the constraint for assessing identifiability and for computing confidence intervals as these concepts require data-based results~\cite{Kaschek2019,Riesle2023}.

-\subsection{Structural identifiability of the growth models}
+\subsubsection{Structural identifiability of the growth models}

-We investigate structural identifiability of the parameters of both the exponential and the logistic growth model using profile likelihoods.
-For this analysis, we use simulated data of comparably large sample size.
-We compute one trajectory for each ODE model for one concrete parameter setting using the simulation method from the \textsf{dMod} package.
-We extract the computed values for every integer time point between~$0$ and~$50$.
-We multiply each value with log-normally distributed random values to obtain realisations of the random variable~$Y$ from Equation~\eqref{statistics:observable_error}.
-By this means, we simulate~$20$ observations for each time point yielding one data set for each growth model, each containing~$1020$ observations.
+We investigated structural identifiability of the parameters of both the exponential and the logistic growth model using profile likelihoods.
+For this analysis, we used simulated data of comparably large sample size.
+We computed one trajectory for each ODE model for one concrete parameter setting using the simulation method from the \textsf{dMod} package.
+We extracted the computed values for every integer time point between~$0$ and~$50$.
+We added realisations of a normally distributed random variable to each simulated value to obtain realisations of the random variable~$Y$ from Eq~\eqref{statistics:observable_error}.
+By this means, we simulated~$20$ observations for each time point yielding one data set for each growth model, each containing~$1020$ observations.
+In this theoretical setting, we worked with a single pair of initial conditions.